Battery (baseball): Sibling batteries

 The following chart of major league sibling batteries lists pitcher/catcher siblings who played on the same major league team during a single major league season.
 The pair may or may not have performed as a battery in an actual major league game.

 Unique among those listed below are Mort and Walker Cooper, who formed the National League's starting battery at both the 1942 and 1943 Major League Baseball All-Star Games, and also appeared as a battery in the 1942, 1943, and 1944 World Series, the only sibling battery to achieve either feat.

 Other records and firsts

 Most games

 The battery that appeared in the most games together was Mariano Rivera and Jorge Posada, with 598 games together for the New York Yankees between 1995 and 2011.

 Most wins

-The most games by a starting battery that were won by its team was set at 203 by Adam Wainwright and Yadier Molina on May 15, 2022, surpassing the previous record of 202 which had been set by Warren Spahn and Del Crandall.
-Currently, the record is 213 wins.
+The record for most team wins by a starting battery is 213 by Adam Wainwright and Yadier Molina.